Skip to content

 no shutdown

-Change the port group back to VLAN 20.
+6. Change the port group back to VLAN 20 and ping again.

 Security and loop notes

-• A VM may send frames with an unexpected source MAC.
+• A VM can send frames with an unexpected source MAC.
+Virtual switch security policy can block this.

-• A host with multiple uplinks needs a teaming policy that matches the physical network design.
+• A host with multiple uplinks needs a teaming policy that matches the physical design.

 Exam traps

 • A virtual switch does not replace the physical switch.
-It extends the switching path into the host.
+It extends switching into the host.

-• The port group VLAN and the physical trunk allowed VLANs must agree.
+• The port group VLAN and the trunk allowed VLANs must agree.

-• A VM firewall/router may need a trunk, not an access-style port group.
+• A virtual router may need a trunk, not an access-style port group.

-• Host-only networks are intentionally isolated from the physical network.
+• Host-only networks are isolated from the physical network on purpose.

-• Do not troubleshoot only IOS config when the VM is attached to the wrong virtual network.
+• Do not troubleshoot only IOS config when the VM attaches to the wrong virtual network.